machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

-#### Debug by Tracing of Commands and Events
+#### Logging: Debug by Tracing Commands and Events

-Apart from the event-storming diagram, another possible way to understand and debug a system is to see the appropriate logging.

-The following is an example of how we can debug a *delete package* request in the system (from top to bottom):
+The following is an example of how we can debug a `delete package` request in the system:

 [![](/assets/img/2025-09-14-19-16-19.png)](/assets/img/2025-09-14-19-16-19.png)

-We also log down the exception detail:
+We also record the exception detail:

 [![](/assets/img/2025-09-14-12-40-41.png)](/assets/img/2025-09-14-12-40-41.png)